Updated: Jun 22

-Live music is a key income source for unsigned musicians
+Live music is a key income source for indie musicians

 While it's heartbreaking that one of our favourite 'new-ish' bands Fontaines DC is losing money from lost festival bookings, spare a moment to think about the real grassroots musicians.
 Consider the longer-term impact on UK culture, if the next generation is forced to quit their dreams before they have even begun.

 The short-term closure of music venues is eclipsed by the threat of permanent closure of the 30 music grassroots venues identified by The Music Venue Trust.
 These include loved venues like The Lexington and The Windmill.

 Now consider over half (52%) of unsigned artists report 'live music' as their biggest source of income (RCM The Big Survey).
 So it's easy to understand the impact, even if only 30 small venues just disappear.
 Then if you remove European touring from the equation and independent musicians really start to suffer.

 Alongside the changes, some things remain the same.